Michael Amadio

-Michael Amadio (born May 13, 1996) is a Canadian professional ice hockey centre for the Vegas Golden Knights of the National Hockey League (NHL).
-Amadio was selected by the Los Angeles Kings, 90th overall, in the 2014 NHL Entry Draft.
+Michael Amadio (born May 13, 1996) is a Canadian professional ice hockey forward for the Ottawa Senators of the National Hockey League (NHL).
+Amadio was selected by the Los Angeles Kings, 90th overall, in the 2014 NHL entry draft.
+He has also played for the Toronto Maple Leafs and the Vegas Golden Knights.
+He is a one-time Stanley Cup champion, which he won with the Golden Knights in 2023.